 - We will provision 5GB for free for you in our Cloud Object Store, send you the link to our installer and the service credentials.

-- Identify a non-production Oracle database and your application instance where you can test the solution.
+- Identify a non-production Oracle/SQL Server database and your application instance where you can test the solution.

 - Run our setup wizard.
-It will do everything for you, including the datamodel adaptation… Check for detailed setup instructions.
+It will do everything for you, including the transparency layer creation… Check for detailed setup instructions.